simplisafe/git-all-secrets/README.md

 The most secure way to scan private repositories is to clone using the SSH URLs.
 To accomplish this, one needs to place an appropriate SSH key which has been added to a Github User.
 Github has [helpful documentation](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/) for configuring your account.

-To add your private key to the `git-all-secrets` container, is a pretty simple process.
+To add your private key to the `git-all-secrets` container is a pretty simple process.
 Using the command line interface, prepare a build directory and your ssh key:

 ```bash
     # First prepare a build directory: